jbcazaux/new-ui-components-lib/README.md

 }
 ```

+In the _package.json_ file, you can remove the "preview" script.

 ## Our first UI Components

 As an example for this library we will create two simple components.
 It will be a Button and a Text components.
 In real life you may want to base your components on an headless component lib like shadcn, radix-ui, react-aria, ...